 Variable remuneration, such as overtime pay, bonus, commission, night shift and standby allowance or reimbursement of any expenditure accrue to the employee only on the date that it is paid.
 The employer is also only deemed to have incurred the variable remuneration on the date of payment.
+Unpaid remuneration in the year of death is not regarded as variable remuneration.

-^{}For tax years ending on or after 31 March 2023 the tax rate is reduced to 27%
+^{}For tax years ending before 31 March 2023 the tax rate is 28%